rchilke16/apnacollge-demo/README.md

 # apnacollge-demo
-this is my first demo repository author of this project - Radha Chilke
+this is my first demo repository author of this project - Radha Subhash Chilke